egberts/egberts.github.io-src/content/articles/openssl-variables.md

 cert_file = $dir/cert.crt.pem
 ```

-Then there is curly braces for variable names.
+Then there are curly braces for variable names.

 The set of curly braces is most useful when constructing
 a text string having variable suffix/middle/prefix, like filetype